GSI-Fing-Udelar/tectonic/docs/description.md

 See [ansible](./ansible.md) for more information.

 ### Elastic Security artifacts
 Elastic Security configuration is done based on artifacts that are automatically imported into the Elasticsearch, Kibana and Fleet components.
 These artifacts must be provided as part of the scenario specification in the `elastic` directory.
-See [Elastic](./elastic.md) for more information.
+See [Elastic](./services/elastic.md) for more information.

 ### Caldera artifacts
 Caldera configuration is done based on artifacts that are automatically imported into Caldera.
 These artifacts must be provided as part of the scenario specification in the `caldera` directory.
-See [Caldera](./caldera.md) for more information.
+See [Caldera](./services/caldera.md) for more information.

 ### Moodle artifacts
 Moodle configuration can be done based on course backup files that are automatically imported into Moodle.
 These artifacts must be provided as part of the scenario specification in the `moodle` directory .
-See [Moodle](./moodle.md) for more information.
+See [Moodle](./services/moodle.md) for more information.

 ### CTFd artifacts

-TODO
+CTFd configuration can be done based on challenges backup files that are automatically imported into CTFd.
+These artifacts must be provided as part of the scenario specification in the `ctfd` directory .
+See [CTFd](./services/ctfd.md) for more information.

 ## Lab Edition Information
 The lab edition is a YAML file with the following options: